 • Also this is the first time, as far as we know, that Joel did the “getting run down by Cambot” routine, which both he and Mike would do again in the future.

-• One thing I’ve noticed (and, for anyone just joining us, let me repeat that this is the first time I’ve ever seen these episodes all the way through) that has surprised me is: there’s been no explicit mention so far of Gizmonic Institute!
+• One thing that has surprised me is: there’s been no explicit mention so far of Gizmonic Institute!
 Clearly The Mads are transmitting FROM Gizmonic Institute during KTMA (Joel once directly confirmed that to me).
 I guess he had not come up with the name yet?

 • I saw this movie when it first came out.
 I thought it was a pretty good little sci-fi thriller and I still do.
-The ant photography, as well-done as it is, goes on a little long and slows the pace down too much, but it’s not really a bad movie.
+The ant photography, as well-done as it is, goes on a little long and slows the pace down too much, and the acting by the humans is pretty low-key, but it’s not really a “cheesy” movie.

 • The Brains must have thought so too.
 They seem to get into it.
 Several times they say something like “uh-oh” when a plot development unfolds, a sure sign they are caught up.